alisaifee/coredis/docs/source/compatibility.rst

 SETBIT
 ******

-Sets or clears the bit at offset in the string value stored at key
+Sets or clears the bit at offset of the string value.
+Creates the key if it doesn't exist.

 - Documentation: `SETBIT <https://redis.io/commands/setbit>`_
 - Implementation: :meth:`~coredis.Redis.setbit`